alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 to increase the set of participants in the group.

-## Management and Visibility of Participant Clients & Devices
+## Management and Visibility of Participant Clients and Devices

 E2ESM software
 **MUST** provide